alisharafi88/Personal_website/README.md

 # AliSharafi

-It's  Personal website(abou tme, resume, portfolio and ...)
+It's a Personal website(abou tme, resume, portfolio and ...)